Survey of India

 A map showing the triangles and transects used in the Great Trigonometrical Survey (1802–1852), produced in 1870.

 Surveyor-General of India George Everest (b.1790-d.1866) under whom GTS was completed and Mount Everest was named in his honour.

 The Survey of India is India's central engineering agency in charge of mapping and surveying.
 Set up in 1767 to help consolidate the territories of the British East India Company, it is one of the oldest Engineering Departments of the Government of India.
 Its members are from Survey of India Service cadre of Civil Services of India.
 It is headed by the Surveyor General of India.
-At present, the Surveyor General is Hitesh Kumar S. Makwana.
+At present, the Surveyor General is Sri Shailesh Kumar Sinha.

 History

 The history of the Survey of India dates back to the 18th century.
 "First modern scientific survey of India" was undertaken by John Mather in 1793-96 on instructions of Superintendent of Salem and Baramahal, Col. Alexander Read.
 The present Dharmapuri district, Krishnagiri district and North Arcot in western Tamil Nadu were then called Baramahal.

 The Great Trigonometrical Survey (1802-1852) was started by British surveyor Col. William Lambton on 10 April 1802, heading from St. Thomas Mount in Chennai to the foothills of the Himalayas.
 36 inch huge half ton weight Theodolite was used, which took 57 days to measure the 12-km base line.
 This 5-decade project was completed under Survey General Lt.
 George Everest in the year 1852.
 Pioneering mathematician and Surveyor Radhanath Sikdar measured Mount Everest in 1852, with a height of 29,002 feet.
 Modern measurements indicate the height is 29,037 feet.
 This is regarded as the beginning of a new age of systematic topographical mapping in India succeeding the classical age, and the founding of one of the oldest survey and mapping agencies in the world.